wayne-butterworth/test-actions/doc/install.md

 # This Document
 ## Purpose
-The purpose of this document is to describe the installation and configuration of DXC’s i.Pharmacy PBS Online services to enable single and multisite PBS online claiming and reporting.
+The purpose of this document is to describe the installation and configuration of Dedalus’ i.Pharmacy PBS Online services to enable single and multisite PBS online claiming and reporting.

 The i.Pharmacy PBS Online Service has have been developed to use the Services Australia Web Services Adaptor for the Encoding and Decoding of secure messages sent and received from Medicare Australia for PBS Online.

 ## Audience
-DXC and Site technical staff responsible for installing interface software for i.Pharmacy will find this document of use.
+Dedalus and Site technical staff responsible for installing interface software for i.Pharmacy will find this document of use.

 ## Important Notes
 * Medicare Australia must be contacted prior to go live to advise them that your hospital is intending to use the PBS Online functionality.